Making sense of our connected world

 This is where the new research project Impact AI: Evaluating the impact of AI for sustainability and public interest comes in.
 The project is run by the Alexander von Humboldt Institute for Internet and Society (HIIG) in collaboration with Greenpeace and the Economy for the Common Good.
 Over five years, the project will examine 15 AI initiatives from various sectors.
 Its goal: to systematically and holistically assess their real impact on society and the environment.
 A new methodology is being developed that combines indicators such as energy efficiency and AI-generated emissions with a qualitative evaluation of ethical and social dimensions.
 This approach aims to make both the sustainability of AI and sustainability through AI visible.
 It helps identify the potential and strengths as well as the limitations of AI projects that seek to contribute to sustainability and the public interest.

-Both in terms of evaluating how sustainable AI systems themselves are, and their contribution to environmental goals, there’s still a lack of clear data and criteria.
-This presents a challenge not only for end users but particularly for organisations aiming to develop AI in a responsible and sustainable way.
+Both in terms of evaluating how sustainable AI systems themselves are, and their contribution to environmental goals, there’s still a lack of clear data or criteria.
+This presents a challenge not only for conscientious end users but particularly for organisations aiming to develop AI in a responsible and sustainable way.

 What does sustainable AI look like?

-How can we align ecological sustainability with AI?
+How can we align AI with ecological sustainability?
 Initial ideas were developed during a workshop at the conference Yes, we are open?!
 Designing Responsible Artificial Intelligence, organised by the Berlin University Alliance, the University of Vienna, Wikimedia, the Weizenbaum Institute, and the HIIG.
-The event focused on the intersection of AI, open knowledge, and science.
+The event focused on the intersection between open knowledge, AI and science.
 A key question: To what extent does open access to research findings and data influence fair and sustainable AI development?

 A monitor for greater awareness?

-One such recommendation focuses onAI systems’ resource consumption: How can this consumption be made more transparent – especially for users who want to weigh the benefits of AI use against its environmental costs?
+One such recommendation focused onAI systems’ resource consumption: How can it be made more transparent – especially for users who want to weigh the benefits of AI use against its environmental costs?
 Would people use ChatGPT or other AI tools as frequently if they knew that a single chatbot conversation can consume up to 500 ml of water (Li et al., 2023)?

-Individualising the problem risks shifting the burden.
-It moves responsibility for AI sustainability onto users while structural levers, such as providers disclosing resource consumption or governments enforcing environmental standards, remain in the background.
+Individualising the problem, however, risks shifting the burden.
+It foregrounds users’ responsibility for AI sustainability, while structural levers, such resource consumption disclosure or environmental protection enforcement, remain in the background.

-So, while a consumption monitor isn’t a silver bullet, it could raise awareness about the link between AI use and resource consumption.
+So, consumption monitoring may not be a silver bullet, but it’s a tool to raise awareness about the link between AI use and resource demand.
 And that awareness is a critical foundation for moving the public debate on AI’s ecological consequences forward.

 The elephant in the room: Lack of transparency, missing data